dfernandezramos/dfernandezramos.github.io/content/posts/windowsWixPackaging.md

 - Windows
 ---

 Third and final chapter of the packaging adventures.
 The previous post about [Windows packaging](https://www.theimpostersyndrome.dev/posts/windowsuglypackaging/) was posted a couple of months ago and we learned how to create a simple Windows installer thanks to a Visual Studio extension.
 If you remember properly, there were some inconvenient like having two different installers (an MSI file for the app and an EXE file for the setup installer with the required extra components for our application).
 If you need a single EXE file, more modern-looking and cover the deficiencies of the previous packaging system, keep reading.
-I’ve got something for you.
+I’ve got something for you!

 ---
 ##### What are we going to use?